 Clinical Trial Matching

-Clinical trial matching has traditionally been a very manual and time-consuming process.
+Clinical trial matching is traditionally a manual and time-intensive process.
+Clinicians must sift through hundreds of trial protocols to determine eligibility, and delays or limited screening scopes can mean missed opportunities for patients seeking promising new treatments.
 Preliminary use of AI in clinical trial matching was accomplished through Trial GPT, a proof-of-concept system developed by researchers at NIH.
 Trial GPT boasted an 87.3% accuracy in matching while reducing screening time by 42.6%1.
 While these results are encouraging, the last year has seen significant advancements in the reasoning abilities of LLMs which can be leveraged to increase accuracy and provide more nuanced explanations.

 [1] Jin, Q., Wang, Z., Floudas, C.S. et al. Matching patients to clinical trials with large language models.
 Nat Commun 15, 9074 (2024). https://doi.org/10.1038/s41467-024-53081-z